tsmyu/shipsound_byAIS/README.md

 ├── config.toml               # Configuration file for parameters and flags
 ├── requirements.txt          # Dependencies required for the project
-├── test/                     # Directory containing unit tests │   ├── test_visualization.py
+├── test/                     # Directory containing unit tests ├── Cases_of_caution.md       # Notes on development practices and optimization
-│   └── run_tests.py          # Script to run all tests
-├── results/                  # Default output directory for CSV files and plots (ignored by git) ├── spectrograms/             # Default output directory for spectrogram images (ignored by git) ├── Cases_of_caution.md       # Notes on development practices and optimization ├── .gitignore                # Specifies intentionally untracked files for Git └── README.md                 # Project documentation (this file)
+├── .gitignore                # Specifies intentionally untracked files for Git └── README.md                 # Project documentation (this file)